-In 2013, the NCWD completed installation of a new Clearwell tank, exterior repairs to the Water Treatment Plant, and upgrades to the finished and raw water pump stations.
-The NCWD has also begun design of an extension of the transmission main through the Towns of Pendleton, Lockport, and Royalton to provide redundancy and additional capacity to the eastern section of the NCWD system.
+In 2015, the NCWD completed roofing improvements at the Water Treatment Plant, waterline upgrades in the transmission system, and cleaning of the existing sludge lagoon.
+Construction has started on upgrades to the coagulation basins and the filtration system at the Water Treatment Plant.
+Additionally, the NCWD is currently developing plans for the extension of the transmission main through the Towns of Pendleton, Lockport, and Royalton to provide redundancy and increased capacity to the eastern section of the NCWD system.
 These improvements facilitate continuing efforts to maintain a safe and dependable water supply.